 Q: I have a license from another state.
 Do I need a Texas license?

 A: Yes.
-Active Texas license required.
+Active Texas license ,DEA certificate and Texas DPS certificate are required.

 Q: I am able to get/activate a lic and/or certificates.
 Can we start the process?

 A: Sorry, no. Get the license, DEA, DPS, then call.